 Roe vs Wade is forever under attack in the US.
 Conservative state legislatures work to eliminate choices for women.
-Abortion is criminalized in a host of countries, including Ireland, where women must travel overseas, in secret, because abortion under any circumstances is unconstitutional.
+Abortion is criminalized in a host of countries where women must travel overseas, in secret, because abortion under any circumstances is unconstitutional.
 In Brazil, women are dying at record rates from illegal procedures every year.
-Yet still, in popular film, abortion is taboo.
-If it does appear in a movie, it’s rarely the central focus.
-Miss America seeks to enter the drama head on, because this is an issue affecting women the world over.
-So many taboo subjects have been brought into the light by film and popular TV, and to great effect.
-Isn’t it time we started down that road on an issue that divides so many?
+Yet still, in popular film, abortion is largely avoided.
+Miss America seeks to enter the drama head on, with sensitivity.

 If you’re interested in the project and would like to request the script, send us a note at email@example.com.